U.S. lawmakers seek repeal of Biden solar tariff waiver

 Kildee is introducing the CRA with three Republicans - Bill Posey of Florida, Garret Graves of Louisiana, and Bob Latta of Ohio, as well as two other Democrats - Bill Pascrell of New Jersey and Terri Sewell of Alabama.

-A repeal of the policy would be a blow to the U.S. solar industry, which has argued that tariffs on panels from Cambodia, Malaysia, Thailand and Vietnam would freeze development of the clean energy projects needed to meet Biden's ambitious climate change goals.
+A repeal of the policy would be a blow to U.S. solar project developers, who have argued that tariffs on imports from Southeast Asia would increase their costs and freeze development of the clean energy projects needed to meet Biden's ambitious climate change goals.

 The four nations account for about 80% of U.S. panel supplies.